andkrau/tcl-nocgi/README.md

         Example:
         echo "cheese and rice"

-    embed
+    include
-        Inline execution of another THP script
+        Includes and evaluates another THP script
+        The script inherits the variable scope of the line on which the include occurs.
         Example:
-        echo [embed /menu/menu.thp]

-    insert
+        include /menu/menu.thp

+    readfile
-        Appends plain HTML to the document
+        Inserts plain HTML into the document
-        Other than being faster than embed, this should give the same output.
+        Other than being faster than include, this should give the same output.
         Example:
-        echo [insert /public/header.htm]
+        readfile /public/header.htm

 These commands can be followed by "body", "cookie", and "query"